Q. Is the LaserCube legal in the USA and EU?

 There is no maximum range, but the apparent brightness will be reduced the larger the projection.
 It is recommended to use the LaserCube at half-zoom or less for better image quality.

-Q. What voltage is the charger for the LaserCube?
+Q. What is the specs of the charger for the LaserCube?

 Q. What is the difference in brightness between the 1W and 2W LaserCube?